utcs356/sp25/_pages/2_p4_switch_router.md

             * Upon hit, change the dstMAC (provided by the controller) using `action change_dst_mac`.
             * Upon miss, drop the packet.
         * Complete the definition of `table dmac_forward`.
-            * Perform exact matching on the destination MAC address of the packet.
+            * Perform an exact match on the destination MAC address of the packet.
             * Upon hit, change the egress port. (provided by the controller).
-Change the source MAC address to the egress port's MAC address. (provided by the controller).
+Update the source MAC address to the egress port's MAC address. (provided by the controller).
 Do this by completing and using `action forward_to_port`.
             * Upon miss, drop the packet.
         * Apply the tables in the `apply` block.

     * Controller task: Install table entries.
     Parsing of routing information is provided in the skeleton code.
 Your task is to install the table entries for each table defined in the P4 code. **Table entry insertion API is provided, and please refer to the Appendix for the details.**
         * `ipv4_route`: Install table entries with the destination IP address as a key, `forward_to_next_hop` as an action, and `next_hop_ip` as an action parameter.
-        * `arp_table`: Install table entries with the `next_hop` in the metadat as a key, `change_mac` as an action, and `next_hop_mac` as an action parameter.
+        * `arp_table`: Install table entries with the `next_hop` in the metadata as a key, `change_mac` as an action, and `next_hop_mac` as an action parameter.
         * `dmac_forward`: Install table entries with the MAC address as a key, `forward_to_port()` as an action, and `egress_port` and `egress_mac` as action parameters.

 3. Checksum and TTL